semiologic/sem-fixes/readme.txt

 == Change Log ==

+= 2.1.5 =

+- Yet another svn commit issue with new files

 = 2.1.4 =

 - TinyMCE popup js file backwards compatibility with pre-WP 3.5.
 Broke this in the 2.1.3 release